 “Your SLIP team came in like a ’Welcome Wagon’ and got to work.
 We had neighborly visits.
 They found us wheelchairs and other items we needed.
 The caring and compassion was amazing and heart-warming.”

-Friendly and reliable volunteer drivers provide travel options to help neighbors manage appointments, attend community events, visit with friends, and access local transportation services such as FISH, a transportation service in Henderson County, and Polk County Transportation.
+Friendly and reliable volunteer drivers provide travel options to help neighbors manage appointments, attend community events, visit with friends, and access other local services.
 Whether your car is in the shop or you’re unable to drive, SLIP volunteers are there to help.